 How to Make the Dough

-- Whisk together all of the dry ingredients.
-This includes the gluten-free flour, cornmeal, yeast, and kosher salt.
+- Whisk together all of the dry ingredients, including the instant yeast.

-- Warm the water to 120-130°F. With the mixer on medium speed, blend the warm water into the flour mixture using the paddle attachment.
+- Warm the water to 120-130°F, and blend into the flour mixture until smooth.

 - Add the softened butter and continue to mix for an additional 2 minutes.